jreisinger/gokatas/README.md

 without thought or hesitation.
 Let's try the same with Go code.

 The approach is pretty low-tech.
 Go katas is a list of directories containing brief, well written Go programs.
-Select one of them, try and understand it and be rewriting it partially or from scratch.
-There's a command to show the Go katas and your progress with them:
+Select one of them and try to understand it.
+Then be rewriting it partially or from scratch until you feel comfortable with it.
+Use `git diff` to see how you are doing.
+There's a command to show the katas with some info and your progress:

 ```
 $ go run ./cmd/gokatas -c 2